msalibian/STAT547O/Simple_examples.md

 si.hat <- with(mcycle, mad( accel[ abs(times-x0) < h] ) )
 ```

-Note that residuals with respect to a local L1 estimator would be much smaller
+Note that residuals with respect to a local L1 estimator would be much
+smaller

 ``` r
 ii <- with(mcycle, which( abs(times-x0) < h) )
 si.hat2 <- mad( resid( quantreg::rq(accel ~ times, data=mcycle, subset=ii) ) )
 ```

-We now compute
+We now compute \[\hat{f}(x0)\].
+We use the Epanechnikov kernel as
-*f̂*(*x*0)
-.
-We use the Epanechnikov kernel as implemented in `RBF::k.epan`, and the residual scale estimator `si.hat2` above.
-We compute a local linear fit, with a redescending
+implemented in `RBF::k.epan`, and the residual scale estimator `si.hat2`
+above.
+We compute a local linear fit, with a redescending \[\rho\], from
-*ρ*
-, from Tukey's bisquare family.
+Tukey’s bisquare family.

 ``` r
 # initial